amplience/dc-extension-bynder/docs/EXAMPLES.md

-# dc-extension-bynder
+# Examples

-This section presents example schemas for the various select possibilities.
+This section presents examples which may be valuable in testing / implementation.

 ## Example schemas
+Below you will find a list of example content schemas aligning to the different modes.

+> Note: The extension name is different in each one for illustration purposes.
+Your extension name may just be `bynder` or any unique name you choose.

 ### Single Select schema